Drug Offences

 SIMPLE POSSESSION S. 4(1) CDSA

-If you are found in possession of a low-quantity of a drug (i.e. less than 8 g of marijuana) and it is your first offence, you may qualify for the Alternative Measures Program (AMP).
-If you successfully participate in AMP, usually by completing some community service hours or attending drug treatment or counseling sessions, the charges against you will be withdrawn and you will not receive a criminal record.
+If you are found in possession of a small-quantity of a drug and it is your first offence, you may qualify for the Alternative Measures Program (AMP).
+If you successfully participate in AMP, the charges against you will be withdrawn and you will not receive a criminal record.

-If you are found guilty of s.
-4(1) CDSA charge the Crown may have the option of choosing to proceed by summary or indictment.
-Their choice determines what the maximum penalties you can face are.
+If you are found guilty of an offence contrary to section 4(1) CDSA, the Crown may have the option of electing to proceed by summary conviction or indictment.
+Their choice determines the maximum sentences that are available if you are found guilty.
+Additionally, if you have previous convictions for the same offence, there are higher maximum sentences that are available.

 TRAFFICKING S. 5(1) CDSA